-Credits: 3 Class Hours: 3 lecture Semester Offered: Fall Description: This course covers an introduction to the principles of graphic communication and conventions as it applies to drawing and reading construction plans using hand sketching, various computer-aided design, and construction administration software.
+Description: This course covers an introduction to the principles of graphic communication and conventions as it applies to drawing and reading construction plans using hand sketching, various computer-aided design, and construction administration software.
 Techniques for measuring items of construction work from plans and specifications, layout, terminology, graphic standards and drafting fundamentals are studied.
-There is an emphasis on how to locate information and cross reference with details, schedules, and specifications for clarification.
+There is an emphasis on how to locate information and cross reference with details. schedules, and specifications for clarification.
 This course also introduces students to some computer architectural 3D modeling using SketchUp or similar software.

-AEC 110: Basic AutoCAD Credits: 4
+AEC 110: Basic AutoCAD

-Class Hours: 4 lecture Prereg: "C" or higher or concurrent enrollment in AEC 101.
+concurrent enrollment in AEC 101.

 Semester Offered: Spring Description: This course introduces the foundations of AutoCAD.
 Included are the basic commands and operations from 2D drawing and editing tools to the creation of solid models and renderings.
 Students study 2D drawing, text, dimensions, blocks, hatching, reference files, sharing data, 3D drawing, and plotting capabilities.
 Students are provided additional concepts and tools that demonstrate technical knowledge essential to the architectural, engineering, and construction technology related fields.

-AEC 161: Building Information Modeling Software Credits: 3
+AEC 161: Building Information Modeling Software

-Class Hours: 3 lecture Prereq: "C" or higher or concurrent enrollment in AEC 101.
-Semester Offered: Fall Description: This course provides students with the opportunity to work on a medium-size modeling/ drafting project using the latest architectural software.
+concurrent enrollment in AEC 101.

+Description: This course provides students with the opportunity to work on a medium-size modeling/drafting project using the latest architectural software.
 Emphasis is on the three-dimensional drawing.
 Architectural models, rendering, and animation are important elements of the course.
 Students create photo realistic computer images of buildings, components, and the project site.